SUBSCRIBE | LOG IN TO THE FIRST FOOD CONNECTION HUB

 • Mothers who breastfeed are able to keep their babies warm to prevent hypothermia.

 • The safest food in an emergency is the mother’s own milk.
 Donor human milk is the next best option.
-Mothers who cannot directly feed their babies can also be supported to express their milk.
+Those who cannot directly feed their babies can also be supported to express their milk.

 • Breastfeeding releases hormones that lower stress and anxiety in both babies and mothers.